 - Bake for 10 minutes.

-- Switch the sheets and bake for another 8 minutes until the edges are lightly browned.
+- Switch the sheets and bake for another 8 minutes until lightly browned around the edges.

 - Transfer the macaroons to the cooling racks and cool for 10 minutes.